rbachawal/project1/MotrCodingStyle.md

   * Block indentation is done with tabs;

-  * Braces placement and spacing is as following:
+  * Braces placement and spacing is as follows:

           if (condition) {
                   branch0;